DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/hermes-server.md

   - **_SELF** : the data type item in current datasource being currently merged.
   - For each datasource declared in current data type :
     - ***datasource-name*_pkeys** : A set with every primary keys of data type item in current datasource.
     - ***datasource-name*** : The fetched entries of current polling.
-A list of dictionnaries, each dictionnary is an entry with attrname as key, and corresponding value as value.
+A list of dictionaries, each dictionary is an entry with attrname as key, and corresponding value as value.
   {{% notice note %}}
   if [pkey_merge_constraint](#hermes-server.datamodel.data-type-name.sources.datasource-name.pkey_merge_constraint) is defined, it will be enforced **before** `merge_constraints`, and Jinja vars will contains the resulting values.
   {{% /notice %}}